-For those who don’t know me, I am an artist as well as a massage therapist, and whenever I write something about a particular muscle, I look for clip art of that muscle and think to myself, “I really should just make my own muscle illustrations.”
+For those who don’t know me, I am an artist as well as a massage therapist, and whenever I write something about a particular muscle – like the trapezius – I look for clip art of that muscle and think to myself, “I really should just make my own muscle illustrations.”

 Well, I recently got a fancy digital stylus that makes it possible to use my iPad like a sketchpad.
 It didn’t take me long to realize that making muscle illustrations would be a fun use of this particular technology.